Disaster Manual: Section 4 - Landlord/Tenant Issues

 Emergency assistance may be available from local Volunteer Agencies (i.e., Red Cross, Salvation Army, United Way).

-If your losses are not covered by insurance, you may be able to receive money for “Other than Housing Needs” that are the result of a disaster from FEMA to replace necessary items of personal property.
+If your losses are not covered by insurance, you may be able to receive money from FEMA for “Other than Housing Needs.”
 “Other than Housing Needs” assistance is available for necessary expenses and serious needs caused by the disaster.
 You may also wish to contact the Red Cross, which may be able to help you.